bablokb/pcb-pico-datalogger/docs/components.md

 --------

 The datalogger v1 connects directly to a display (back to back with stacking headers).
-Also, there are THT-connectors for then LoRa-breakout from Adafruit.
+Also, there are THT-connectors for the LoRa-breakout from Adafruit.

 The datalogger v2 has cable connectors (8-pin JST-SURS) instead.
 They